ofirrifo/angular-2-npm-package/README.md

 - `npm install -g webpack webpack-dev-server typescript`

  ##  How to start
- - `npm start` to start project run
+ - `npm start` to start the project
  - `bpm run build` create dist directory for production

  ## Technology Stack